-7. What do you observe in the ash?
+Q6.
+What kind of particles do you observe in the ash?
 Why do you think ash is grey in color?

 (Fine grey powder, hard chunks of particles, black soft pieces of burnt wood) Help students to think about the origins of the different components present in ash that would be responsible for the color.